Kinovea/kinovea-docs/source/measurement/time.rst

 .. image:: /images/measurement/toolclock.png

-By default a clock object simply displays the current video time, using the global time origin.
+By default a clock object simply displays the current video time using the global time origin.
 Each clock tool may also have its own custom time origin independent from the global one.
 To define a custom time origin Right click the clock tool and choose "Mark current time as time origin for this clock".